-Hession has guided many of her student-athletes to prestigious individual awards on the course and in the classroom.
-During her tenure, Buckeye golfers have been honored with 10 All-America selections, 51 All-Big Ten selections, five Big Ten Player of the Year and six Big Ten Freshman of the Year honors.
-A strong proponent of education, Hession's players have earned numerous academic awards as well.
-She has coached 29 NGCA Scholar All-Americans, 94 Academic All-Big Ten selections and 137 OSU Scholar-Athletes.
+Student-athletes have earned many prestigious awards on the course and in the classroom under the tutelage of Hession.
+During her tenure, Buckeye golfers have been honored with 11 All-American and 63 All-Big Ten selections, six Big Ten Player of the Year and seven Big Ten Freshman of the Year laurels.
+A strong proponent of education, Hession's student-athletes have racked up academic awards as well.
+She has mentored 42 All-American Scholars, 163 OSU Scholar-Athletes and a total of 114 Academic All-Big Ten honorees.

 Hession, a former LPGA Tour professional, became the seventh head coach in the program's history in 1991.
 In her inaugural season, she led the Buckeyes to a fourth-place finish in the Big Ten championships--three places better than the previous year.
 In just her second season, Hession struck gold, winning five regular season tournaments and claiming the 1993 conference title, Ohio State's first championship since 1988.
 The Buckeyes would go on to place fifth at the NCAA East Regional, advancing them to their first NCAA Championship appearance in five years.

 A full-time professional golfer for 11 years, Hession competed in more than 250 LPGA tournaments during her illustrious career.
 She was among the Top 150 in all-time LPGA career money-winners when she concluded her career in 1991.
 Hession also willingly gave her time to charity during her playing career, participating in more than 150 pro-celebrity charitable events.

 As a collegiate player for Southern Methodist University, Hession led the Mustangs to a national championship in 1979 while earning All-America laurels.
 She graduated with honors, acquiring a bachelor's degree in business administration.
 In January of 1980, after just three months on the Women's Professional Golf Tour, she earned her LPGA tour card.